The AI-Enhanced Team of the Future

 Do we still need development teams now that AI agents can write, test, and deploy code?
 The answer is more surprising than you might expect.
 And not a simple yes or no.

+Meanwhile, Vibe Coding and agentic AI let a single engineer coordinate dozens of specialized code agents to ship production features.
 Even those new to the field can achieve impressive results.
-For example, my daughter, a design student with no previous coding experience, built a complete Mac desktop app in just two weeks—including the build setup, version control, and GitHub page.
+My daughter, a design student with no previous coding experience, built a complete Mac desktop app in just two weeks, including the build setup, version control, and GitHub repository.

 Widening the Value Chain with AI

-Naturally, an Enterprise seeks to manage all stages of the evolution flow, either by outsourcing to suppliers or by delegating to smaller social subsystems.
-The size and structure of these smaller social systems depend on their specific purpose, as humans tend to organize themselves accordingly.
+An Enterprise seeks to manage all stages of the evolution flow, either by outsourcing to suppliers or by delegating to smaller social subsystems.
+The size and structure of these subsystems depend on their specific purpose, reflecting the cognitive and communication limits explored in Slicing the Organization and Slicing the Product.
 AME3 is designed to reflect this natural order for human systems:

 - Medium Enterprise (50–5,000 people): covers the entire flow from genesis to commodity.
-An Enterprise provides commodity services to an Arena and delegates everything that is not commodity to the Arena.
+An Enterprise provides commodity services to an Arena, delegating all non-commodity work to it.

 - Arena (7–250 people): a highly independent business unit.
 It controls the value chain to deliver converging services and products to customers.
 It delegates genesis and emerging tasks to Teams and provides the necessary support for them.